DaniSanta/Matplotlib-Pymaceuticals-Analysis/README.md

 I have been given access to the complete data from a recent animal study.
 In this study, 250 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of my study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.

-## Instructions
+## Tasks

-My following tasks are the following:
+My tasks were the following:

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.